Posts Tagged ‘family’

 Welcome to my website!

-My mission is to carry the message that there is a better way to look at, and react to, conflict.
-During the past 20 years, I have successfully mediated thousands of disputes and developed expertise in resolving personal and professional relationship conflicts.
-Today, my goal is to provide strategic conflict management and creative relationship intervention for marriage, divorce, family estrangement, business partnership, community, and workplace situations.
+We are living in a time of chaos and conflict.
+My mission is to carry the message that there is a better way to look at, and respond to, personal and professional conflicts.
+During the past 30 years, I have successfully mediated thousands of disputes and developed expertise in resolving workplace and family conflicts.
+Today, my goal is to provide strategic conflict management and creative relationship interventions to couples, families, organizations, and communities.

-As a Primary Trainer with Mediation Training Group, I have taught mediation nationally and internationally to over five thousand professionals.
-Please consider Mediation Training Group’s offerings if you want to become a Florida Supreme Court Certified Mediator, acquire mediation skills to enhance your professional or personal life, or experience Continuing Mediator Education that is both entertaining and rich in content.
+Over the last 22 years, I have taught mediation nationally and internationally to over 13,000 professionals.
+If you want to become a Florida Supreme Court Certified Mediator, acquire mediation skills to enhance your professional or personal life, or experience Continuing Mediator Education that is both entertaining and rich in content, check out Mediation Training Network.

 The Mother-Daughter Bond – Conflict and Comfort